How well does document processing work with multiple languages?

 Multi-Lingual Models in Real World Document Processing

 In one sentence, Nanonets extracts text based data from images and provides it in a structured format.
 For example, if you had an image or PDF of an invoice, and you wanted to find out the invoice number and seller address from it, all you need to do is upload it to Nanonets.
-Our platform will process the invoice, extract the required information, and return the values you need in any desired format, like JSON, CSV, etc.
+Our AI-powered document processing platform will process the invoice, extract the required information, and return the values you need in any desired format, like JSON, CSV, etc.

 It’s not a challenge when you have to process a few files each day, but many of our clients deal with more than ten thousand documents each month, and processing this manually is not humanly feasible, or economical.
 We use some fairly sophisticated deep learning to achieve this.